What to Do in Wellington, New Zealand

 Best Time to Visit Wellington

-Unlike some New Zealand cities that have specific “seasons,” Wellington doesn’t really have a “best” time to visit, since there are things going on year-round.
+Unlike some New Zealand cities that have specific “seasons,” Wellington doesn’t really have a best time to visit, since there are things going on year-round.

-If you want to catch the best weather, though, you probably want to visit in the summer (though it should be noted that the weather in “Windy Welly” can be unpredictable any time of year!).
+Though it should be noted that the weather in “Windy Welly” can be unpredictable any time of year!

 Wellington at dusk, as seen from Mt.
 Vic